XRPO: Pushing the limits of GRPO with Targeted Exploration and Exploitation: Method

 \subsection{Opportunities for Better Exploration-Exploitation}

-Existing advances in GRPO employ a static strategy for both rollouts and reward assignment, uniformly distributing computational resources across prompts and assigning sparse rewards across answers.
+Existing GRPO-based methods often adopt a static strategy for both rollout allocation and reward assignment, uniformly distributing rollout budgets across prompts and assigning sparse, rule-based rewards across rollouts.
 This rigid approach creates two key inefficiencies: insufficient exploration of valuable prompts and inadequate exploitation of the trajectories of generated answers.
-We next identify specific limitations in each dimension that motivate our work.

-\paragraph{Exploring uncertain, edge-of-policy prompts.} Allocating an equal generation budget across all prompts holds back the potential of edge-case prompts with high reward variance within the group, which produce steeper advantage signals.
-On the other hand, for complex problems that consistently yield zero rewards, this creates persistent learning bottlenecks: they provide no gradient signal, yet mastering these prompts is likely critical for pushing the boundary of model capability.
-To break this symmetry and perform effective exploration for these hard problems, we can leverage the idea of In-Context Learning (ICL) to introduce an ICL seeding strategy, which temporarily expands the search space and uncovers strategies otherwise inaccessible—especially under their scarcity of correct cases, which are critical for guiding refinement.
-As shown in Figure~\ref{fig:qwen-icl-barplot}, applying ICL raises the accuracy from 37.7\% to 41.5\% for Qwen3-1.7B, and Figure~\ref{fig:qwen-icl-fliprate} shows it flips and corrects 15\%–20\% of zero-accuracy prompts.
-These results demonstrate that ICL significantly enlarges the exploration space and improves generalization to harder problems.
+\textbf{Exploring uncertain, edge-of-policy prompts.} Uniformly allocating generation budgets across prompts suppresses the influence of edge-case prompts with high reward variance, which often yield the steepest advantage gradients.
+At the same time, complex prompts that consistently receive zero rewards become persistent learning bottlenecks: they produce no gradient signal, yet mastering them is essential for expanding the model's capability frontier.
+To break this symmetry and enable effective exploration on such hard prompts, we can explore leveraging In-Context Learning (ICL) as a seeding mechanism that temporarily expands the search space.
+By injecting curated exemplars, ICL uncovers reasoning strategies that are otherwise inaccessible under sparse rewards, particularly when correct trajectories are rare but critical for guiding refinement.
+As shown in Figure~\ref{fig:qwen-icl-barplot}, ICL improves accuracy on Qwen3-1.7B from 37.7\% to 41.5\%, while Figure~\ref{fig:qwen-icl-fliprate} shows that it corrects 15–20\% of previously zero-accuracy prompts.
+These results demonstrate that ICL can substantially enlarge the exploration space and improve generalization to harder problems.

-\paragraph{Exploiting trajectory differences in rewards.} The rule-based reward in GRPO assigns rollouts with identical advantage despite their differing strategies, leading to sparse or even degenerated learning signals.
-Prior methods tried to resolve through tree-structured sampling \citep{hou2025treerl,yang2025treerpo} or data selection \citep{yu2025dapo} but often require major architectural changes and overlook inherent features embedded in the generation process.
-We hypothesize that correct solutions with relatively low likelihood compared to other rollouts can drive the most effective learning in LLM reasoning, thus reasonably performing a novelty-guided advantage shaping.
-These rare successes represent critical learning opportunities: they expand the model's solution repertoire and prevent premature convergence to suboptimal but familiar patterns.